PratyushSingh07/cyclofit/README.md

   </table>

 <p><h2><a id="index8"></a>🤝 Contribute</h2></p>
 <p>Contributions are always welcome!
-Please create a PR to make a contribution.</p>
+Please read the contribution.md file to start off with the contribution.</p>

 <p><h2><a id="index9"></a>❤ Show your support</h2></p>